Spotify enters metaverse with first music-themed island on Roblox

 Spotify has a musical island on metaverse for its fans now.
-The music streaming platform is the first of its kind to enter the metaverse on Roblox as per a press release published on 3 May 2022.
-It offers users a unique music-themed island where they can groove, explore sounds and share experiences with others.
+The music streaming platform is the first of its kind to enter the metaverse on Roblox, and will offer users a unique music-themed island where they can groove, explore sounds and share experiences with others.

 Exclusive content, artist interaction, opportunity to create and share one’s own sounds and much more await on this fun-filled Spotify island.
-Described as an ‘audio oasis’ by Spotify itself, this island is a one-stop destination for sound quests, digital musical hang outs and exclusive merchandise as well.
+Described as an ‘audio oasis’ by Spotify, this island is a one-stop destination for sound quests, digital musical hang outs, and exclusive merchandise.

 What happens on the Spotify island?